sxjack/gps_nmea_logger/README.md

 * OpenLog
 * BN-220
 * FTDI USB/serial interface

+This program should be easy to port to any other Arduino with an SD module.

 The standard OpenLog firmware is available at https://github.com/sparkfun/OpenLog.
 A diagram showing how to connect an OpenLog to an FTDI is in the documentation